 Finding somewhere to live in another country when it’s difficult to communicate with the other person is a fun time!
 My dad and I were, fortunately, able to find a place to put our luggage while we house-hunted.
 Any town that’s big enough for a school, no matter how remote it might be, will have at least one hotel you can use for a temporary base of operations.
 Idealista.com and Airbnb provided a few options for renting, but I wanted to see the places in person before making any commitments.

-Aside from walking around looking for “se alquila” signs in windows, the best place to find a piso in a small town is by asking the people!
+Aside from walking around looking for “se alquila” signs in windows, the best place to find an apartment, piso, in a small town is by asking the people!
 Everyone knows each other!
 My dad and I picked out the cafetería that looked the busiest, and he started chatting around.
 I just stood there next to him smiling and nodding my head a lot.
 We eventually left with a few names and numbers.

 Living Comfortably and Affordably

 It only took two attempts to find something that checked off enough boxes, was affordable and felt right.
-Although my piso looks like it hasn’t been remodeled since the Franco war, it’s spacious, clean, close in proximity to everything important, and all the utilities work.
+Although my piso looks like it hasn’t been remodeled since the Spanish Civil War, it’s spacious, clean, close in proximity to everything important, and all the utilities work.
 Since I don’t have a car in Spain, living only a 2-minute walk away from my school is very important.
 It gives me more flexibility during the 2.5-hour siesta break we have every day.

 Once I had a place to call “home,” I needed to take all my information to the ajuntament (town hall) and get my empadronamiento form that showed proof of residency in my town.
 This was the final piece necessary before I could obtain my TIE card.